-SW: What's your worst trip?
+SW: And your worst trip?

 MA: Okay.
 Best trip.
-I really liked the day gillnetters out of the cape, knowing that I was leaving in the middle of the night.
-But I would be back by 5:00 p.m., 6:00 p.m., so I just really liked having - I was able to get to a point where I was doing like three or four day trips a week, so I was able to just like get into that groove and do that and get familiar with the boats and know what to expect on a trip.
-So, yes, I kind of got into a groove with like the Cape guys and that worked out really well.
-Scallop multi days were also really nice.
-I did a ten day scallop trip and that was up there with one of my favorite trips.
-It was in June or July and the weather was just perfect and the fishing was like constant.
-So, we were able to get into again, like a nice groove where I knew, like when I could take some time to sleep and get some rest and then when I should be working.
-Yes, the captain and crew were awesome.
+I really liked the day gillnetters out of the Cape, knowing that I was leaving in the middle of the night, but I would be back by five, six o'clock at night.
+I just really liked having - I was able to get to a point where I was doing three or four day trips a week, so I was able to just like get into that groove and do that and get familiar with the boats and know what to expect on a trip.
+I kind of got into a groove with the Cape guys and that worked out really well.
+Scallop multi-days were also really nice.
+I did a ten-day scallop trip and that was up there with one of my favorite trips.
+It was in June or July, and the weather was just perfect, and the fishing was constant.
+We were able to get into, again, a nice groove where I knew, like when I could take some time to sleep and get some rest, and then when I should be working.
+The captain and crew were awesome.
 So, those stick out as like the highlights.
 The best trips.

-SW: Were the highlights mostly because of the captain and crew...
+SW: Were the highlights mostly because of the captain and crew -?